pcutillas/pcutillas/README.md

 I'm interested in all things computer science, but my greatest interests are in quantum computing, game development, and artificial general intelligence.

 I strongly believe in open sourcing when possible, so I will be slowly releasing parts of the code I've made or ported.
-For now, I just have a few projects, which I've pinned below.
+For now I just have a few personal projects, which I've pinned below.

 ---